After you configure your

 As a starting point, this page assumes that you have:

-- Created a Google Cloud Platform (GCP) project in which you have the Editor or Owner role.
+Created a Google Cloud project in which you have the Editor or Owner role.
 After the initial deployment, you can grant the more restrictive Service Config Editor role.
 See Granting and revoking access to the API for more information.

-If you are using a custom domain name (for example,
+If you use a custom domain name (such as,